 It is not an easy task to prepare a child to deliver a Teachers’ Day speech in English.
 However, with proper planning and preparation, you can help your child deliver the best speech on teachers’ day.

 Let your child memorise the content and practise many times so that he feels confident.
-Avoid stopping the speech in between as it will break your child’s flow and stress him out.
+Avoid stopping the speech in between, as it will break your child’s flow and stress him out.
 Listen patiently and share your inputs in the end.
 Also, if your child is ready to go over it again, ensure you encourage him instead of stopping him.

 Your child will learn to adjust his body language and facial expressions by practising in front of a mirror.
 So, ensure that he practices enough in front of a mirror and you will see an improvement.
 This trick will also help your child get rid of the initial hesitation or fear of delivering the speech.

-Once your child has mastered the speech, let him speak in front of his friends or a gathering.
+Once your child has mastered the speech, let him speak in front of his friends or at a gathering.
 This will give him the confidence to speak in front of many people.

 Once your child masters the speech, ask him to deliver it.
 If he speaks confidently without making any mistakes, applaud him.
-Your praise will make him feel confident and he will know that he is ready!
+Your praise will make him feel confident, and he will know that he is ready!